-The MPLINK Object Linker combines relocatable objects created by the MPASM Assembler and the MPLAB C18 C Compiler.
-It can link relocatable objects from precompiled libraries, using directives from a linker script.
+The MPLINK object linker combines relocatable objects created by the MPASM assembler and the MPLAB C17 and MPLAB C18 C compilers.
+It can link relocatable objects from pre-compiled libraries, using directives from a linker script.

-The MPLIB Object Librarian manages the creation and modification of library files of precompiled code.
+The MPLIB object librarian manages the creation and modification of library files of pre-compiled code.
 When a routine from a library is called from a source file, only the modules that contain that routine will be linked in with the application.
 This allows large libraries to be used efficiently in many different applications.